Wizardry VI: Bane of the Cosmic Forge: Reception

 Computer Gaming World's Marc Clupper in 1991 praised the game's detailed weapons and skills, user interface, graphics, digitized audio, and non-grid maps.
 He concluded that Bane was "a triumphant celebration of the Wizardry heritage" that would "repeat the glory of its predecessor".
 The magazine's Scorpia that year and in 1993 described the game as "weak in parts, but better than Wizardry V".
 The game was reviewed in 1991 in Dragon #168 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4 out of 5 stars.
 The Lessers reviewed the Macintosh version of the game in Dragon #174, giving that version of the game 4 out of 5 stars.

+Jim Trunzo reviewed Bane of the Cosmic Forge in White Wolf #27 (June/July, 1991), rating it a 4 out of 5 and stated that "Bane of the Cosmic Forge is bound to have many well-earned admirers; the game handles many familiar facets of fantasy roleplaying in interesting new ways.
+The huge investment in programming time assures the gamer of numerous surprises from beer drinking contests to fascinating exchanges with non-playing characters."

+Lisa Stevens reviewed the Macintosh version of Bane of the Cosmic Forge in White Wolf #28 (Aug./Sept., 1991), rating it a 4 out of 5 and stated that "I did enjoy Bane of the Cosmic Forge.
+It marks a definite upgrade in the available adventure game software for the Mac.
+The graphics and adventure flow are both definite pluses, while the dungeon crawl nature and the annoying door quirk [...] prevent my review from being totally glowing.
+For those of you who have long been jaded by poor Macintosh adventure games, a jaunt through Bane of the Cosmic Forge is just what the doctor ordered."

 In 2013, Wizardry VI was ported for modern systems and re-released on Steam by Night Dive Studios.